bairul6154/github-tutorial/README.md

 ---
 ## Repository Setup

-When you are first in bash, you should see this:
+When you are first in bash, you should see this: <!--What is bash?
+Explain that to make yourself clearer.-->
 [image][bash]
 The first thing you can do is to create a directory if you haven't.
 After creating, you must navigate (cd) into the directory before you do anything.
 Once you cd into it, you can do `git init`, which will get all the tools ready for you to use git.
 If you don't do `git init` you